 The original (and still the best) was Walky Talky (2003–2008), from the halcyon days when blogging actually meant something, or at least we could pretend to ourselves that it did.
 There is lots of content there, and some of it is actually pretty entertaining.
 WT2 (2008) wasn't really a blog at all, but it doesn't belong anywhere else either.
 WT3 (2009–2013) was a return to a more normal blogging format, but never quite regained the old momentum.

 A particle screensaver for Mac OS X. More →

 A Mac OS X application for viewing and analysing SICM images in the IonScope IMG format.
 More →

 install.packages("breakage", dependencies=TRUE)Work-in-progress versions of the package code might be posted here from time to time.

-An R package for loading (a subset of) Axon Instruments ABF2 files.
+An R package for loading (a subset of) version 2 Axon Instruments ABF files.
 These are created by Axon/Molecular Devices software such as Clampex 10 to record data from electrophysiological experiments.
 Again, the current release is available from CRAN and can be installed within R using the command:

 install.packages("abf2", dependencies=TRUE)(There probably aren't any significant dependencies, but it doesn't hurt to include that.)